creachadair/kythebox/README.md

    directory and populates it with a fresh checkout of Kythe from GitHub.
    Local changes to the working copy will be preserved here.

--  Creates a separate persistent read-write volume for the LLVM installation.
+-  Creates a separate persistent read-write volume to cache build outputs.
-   This reduces the frequency with which you need to rebuild LLVM, which takes forever.
+   This speeds up rebuilds, particularly for expensive toolchains like LLVM.
+   This volume can safely be purged at any time.
+A Bazel configuration is set up to point to this volume as a `--disk_cache`.

 -  Builds and tags an image that contains all the build tools and external dependencies needed to build Kythe with Bazel.

--  (Re)starts a container and verifies that modules are up to date, which has the effect of populating the LLVM volume.
+-  (Re)starts a container on the image.

 The script takes no arguments, and it should not be necessary to edit anything, but there are some configuration variables at the top which you can modify if